Henry Curtis Thompson

 - Died September 30, 1969 in Fresno, CA USA

-Hank Thompson was a Negro Leaguer who became one of the earliest black ballplayers in the Major Leagues, arriving as a 21 year-old with the 1947 New York Giants.
+Hank Thompson was a Negro Leaguer who became one of the earliest black ballplayers in the Major Leagues, arriving as a 21 year-old with the 1947 St. Louis Browns.
 Over his nine-year career he was an above-average hitter and fielder, and appeared in the 1951 World Series and the 1954 World Series.
 He also was in trouble with the law a lot.